core-wg/oscore/draft-ietf-core-object-security.md

 - The "unprotected" field includes:

    * The "Partial IV" parameter.
 The value is set to the Sender Sequence Number.
 All leading zeroes SHALL be removed when encoding the Partial IV.
 The value 0 encodes to the byte string 0x00.
 This parameter SHALL be present in requests.
-In case of Observe ({{observe}}) the Partial IV SHALL be present in responses, and otherwise the Partial IV SHOULD NOT be present in responses.
+In case of Observe ({{observe}}) the Partial IV SHALL be present in responses, and otherwise the Partial IV MAY be present in responses.

    * The "kid" parameter.
-The value is set to the Sender ID (see {{context}}).
-All leading zeroes SHALL be removed when encoding the Sender ID, i.e. the first byte (if any) SHALL never be zero.
-This parameter SHALL be present in requests and MAY be omitted in responses.
+The value is set to the Sender ID.
+This parameter SHALL be present in requests and MAY be present in responses.

 -  The "ciphertext" field is computed from the secret key (Sender Key or Recipient Key), Nonce (see {{nonce}}), Plaintext (see {{plaintext}}), and the Additional Authenticated Data (AAD) (see {{AAD}}) following Section 5.2 of {{RFC8152}}.